puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 After the colon in that first line comes a hash of **attributes** and their corresponding **values**.
 Each line consists of an attribute name, a `=>` (pronounced 'hash rocket'), a value, and a final comma.
-For instance, the attribute value pair `home => '/root',` indicates that your home is set to the directory `/root`.
+For instance, the attribute value pair `home => '/root',` indicates that root's home is set to the directory `/root`.

 So to bring this all together, a resource declaration will match the following